linode/docs/docs/linode/cloud-manager/a-classic-to-cloud-manager-reference-guide/index.md

 In Classic Manager this is found at the bottom of an invoice.
 You must open an invoice to see this link.

-In Cloud Manager you can download a printable PDF of your invoice from the list of invoices or from within an invdividual invoice.
+In Cloud Manager you can download a printable PDF of your invoice from the list of invoices or from within an individual invoice.

 1. Navigate to your Account by clicking on Account in the sidebar.